 A Formal Undertaking is a declaration by you, as the trader in international goods, that any trading certification requests (e.g., Certificate of Origin) by you to the Chamber of Commerce are wholly accurate and truthfully completed.
 That is, by completing, signing, dating, and sending a Formal Undertaking to a Chamber of Commerce, you are expunging the Chamber of any legal obligation or recourse in the event your subsequent certificate declarations turn out to be inaccurate or untrue.

 An officially registered officer of your company must be the person to sign the Formal Undertaking.
 In the UK, if you are a limited liability company then the director(s) listed on Companies House, must complete, sign and date the Formal Undertaking.
 The signatures on the Formal Undertaking also act as a countercheck, against the trading certificate requests you (or the officers of your firm) send to the Chamber, i.e., the signatures must match.

 When is a Formal Undertaking required?

-You will need to annually complete a Formal Undertaking, sign, date and send to the Chamber of Commerce.
-The reason for an annual Formal Undertaking submission is because your company officers or business circumstance or goods processing methods may change.
+You will need to annually complete a Formal Undertaking, sign, date, and send to the Chamber of Commerce.
+The reason for an annual Formal Undertaking submission is because your company officers or business circumstances or goods processing methods may change.